UhhhAaron/SaladBind/README.md

 **Welcome to the next generation of Salad CLIs!**

+## Features
+- Switch between miners, pools, and algorithms
+- Shows only miners and algorithms that are supported by your GPU
+- Easy to use interface
+- Built-in configuration editor
+- Automatic updates, miners and the app itself
+- Three methods of setting up SaladBind: scanning for the Rig ID, getting it from your Salad Auth token, and entering your Rig ID manually
+- Discord Rich Presence
+- No extra programs needed
+- Set advanced miner arguments
+- Save your advanced miner arguments

 ## Installation

 Head to our [GitHub Releases](https://github.com/VukkyLtd/SaladBind/releases/latest) page, download the latest release for your operating system, and just run it if you're on Windows. **BUT KEEP READING!** (see below for macOS and Linux)

-### Platform-specific prequisites
+### Platform-specific prerequisites

 #### macOS and Linux